nachomonkey/MatrixDemos/README.md

 # License

-This software is under the MIT License.
+This software is licensed under the MIT License.
 See the [LICENSE](https://github.com/nachomonkey/MatrixDemos/blob/master/LICENSE) file for more details.